Trump election claims loom over GOP on Jan. 6 anniversary - NewsBreak

 For Trump, however, the decision to call off his Thursday news conference may have been driven more by his own political ambitions than a desire to present a unified front with other GOP leaders.

-The former president is weighing a potential comeback bid for the White House in 2024, and Republican donors and strategists have repeatedly expressed concern that Trump’s perpetual desire to relitigate his 2020 electoral loss could hamper the success of a future campaign.‘We were trapped’: Trauma of Jan.
-6 lingers for lawmakers stranded in balcony
+The former president is weighing a potential comeback bid for the White House in 2024, and Republican donors and strategists have repeatedly expressed concern that Trump’s perpetual desire to relitigate his 2020 electoral loss could hamper the success of a future campaign.

 “If he wants to run again, I think the Democrats have given him the best reason he could ask for.
 Joe Biden isn’t all there.
 Inflation is out of control.
 The country needs President Trump back,” one GOP donor said.
 “The more he talks about the last election – it reminds people of what they didn’t like about him.”